Horava-Lifshitz gravity: a status report: Potential, constraints and the various versions of the theory

 The advantages of detailed balance is that it drastically reduces the number of terms one needs to consider and that it introduces a superpotential, which might simplify quantization.
-On the other hand, the action above contains a term that violates parity (the fifth order operator).
-Additionally, as is obvious, the last term in the action, which plays the role of a cosmological constant, is restricted to have the wrong sign with respect to the one suggested by observations when $\lambda>1/3$, as pointed out in Refs.~\cite{Sotiriou:2009gy,Sotiriou:2009bx} ($\lambda$ is supposed to be close to unity, if severe Lorentz violation are not to occur).\footnote{This is a bare cosmological constant.
+On the other hand, the action above contains a term that violates parity (the fifth order operator).\footnote{Parity violating terms, within or outside the framework of detailed balance, have been shown to lead to chiral primordial gravitational waves \cite{Takahashi:2009wc}.} Additionally, as is obvious, the last term in the action, which plays the role of a cosmological constant, is restricted to have the wrong sign with respect to the one suggested by observations when $\lambda>1/3$, as pointed out in Refs.~\cite{Sotiriou:2009gy,Sotiriou:2009bx} ($\lambda$ is supposed to be close to unity, if severe Lorentz violation are not to occur).\footnote{This is a bare cosmological constant.
 Also, one could analytically continue the parameters as explained in Ref.~\cite{Lu:2009em}, but in this case $W$ would cease to be real.} Note that there is nothing fundamental about detailed balance, so it is safe to consider it just a simplicity assumption.